Bradley Beach, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 14.31 mi of roadways, of which 10.90 mi were maintained by the municipality, 2.56 mi by Monmouth County and 0.85 mi by the New Jersey Department of Transportation.

 Route 71 (Main Street) is the main road that runs through the town.
 Route 18 is in neighboring Neptune Township, and both the Garden State Parkway and Interstate 195 are within a 10 to 15 minute drive.

 Public transportation

-NJ Transit provides rail service at the Bradley Beach station connecting the borough to Hoboken Terminal, Newark Penn Station, Secaucus Junction and New York Penn Station on the North Jersey Coast Line.
+NJ Transit provides rail service at the Bradley Beach station.
+Commuter service connects the borough to Hoboken Terminal, Newark Penn Station, Secaucus Junction and New York Penn Station on the North Jersey Coast Line.

 NJ Transit bus service is available between the borough and Philadelphia on the 317 route, with local service offered on the 830 route.

 Climate

 According to the Köppen climate classification system, Bradley Beach has a humid subtropical climate (Cfa).
 Cfa climates are characterized by all months having an average temperature above 32.0 F, at least four months with an average temperature greater than or equal 50.0 F, at least one month with an average temperature greater than or equal 71.6 F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid with a cooling afternoon sea breeze in Bradley Beach, episodes of heat and high humidity can occur with heat index values greater than 103 F. Since 1981, the highest air temperature was 100.3 F on August 9, 2001, and the highest daily average mean dew point was 77.3 F on August 13, 2016.
 The average wettest month is July which correlates with the peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 5.60 in on August 27, 2011.
 During the winter months, the average annual extreme minimum air temperature is 3.8 F. Since 1981, the coldest air temperature was -5.7 F on January 22, 1984.
 Episodes of extreme cold and wind can occur with wind chill values below -6 F. The average seasonal (November–April) snowfall total is 18 to 24 in and the average snowiest month is February which corresponds with the annual peak in nor'easter activity.